 Who Is at Risk for Passive Suicidal Ideation?

-The sad truth is that no one is immune from the risk of passive suicidal ideation.
+The sad truth is that no one is immune from the risk of passive ideation.
 People of all ages, genders, nationalities, and socioeconomic levels can have thoughts about ending their lives.

 However, certain factors can increase the likelihood that a person will experience suicidal ideation.
 These risk factors include: